-Symptoms include morning stiffness, increased pain when sitting for long periods, more pain on extremes of movement and postural problems.
+Symptoms include morning stiffness, increased pain when sitting for long periods, more pain on extremes of movement, headache and postural problems.
 Muscle spasm and neck stiffness is very common, but there can be referral of symptoms into the shoulders and sometimes radiating down into the arm, forearm, hand and fingers.
 Occasionally there are referred symptoms that radiate into the lower limb.

 X- rays and scans can be inconclusive as they can sometimes show “wear and tear”, but they may not be the joints causing the most symptoms.

-Activity Level: we do need to keep mobile but there is a fine balance between doing too much and too little exercise.
+Activity Level: we do need to keep mobile, but there is a fine balance between doing too much and too little exercise.
 Sitting for long periods, especially in a poor position, increases the potential damage to the cervical spinal joints, ligaments and musculature.

 Contact us today for information or just advice.